CouncilofLorien/counciloflorien.github.io/docs/emended/annotated-crf.md

 #### Stored Cards
  - Stored cards are not considered to be in play, except for uniqueness.
  - Stored cards get no bonuses based on who bears them.
- - See also Rulings by Term, Stage Resource.
+ - See also Rulings by Term, [Stage Resources](/original/rulings/crf-15/#stage-resources).

 ### -= TTT =-